 (c) The solar generation facility must be located in the service territory of the public utility filing the plan.
 Subscribers must be retail customers of the public utility located in the same county or a county contiguous to where the facility is located.

 (d) The public utility must purchase from the community solar garden all energy generated by the solar garden.
 The purchase shall be at the rate calculated under section 216B.164, subdivision 10, or, until that rate for the public utility has been approved by the commission, the applicable retail rate.
-A solar garden is eligible for any incentive programs offered under either section 116C.7792 or section 216C.415.
+A solar garden is eligible for any incentive programs offered under section 116C.7792.
 A subscriber's portion of the purchase shall be provided by a credit on the subscriber's bill.

 (e) The commission may approve, disapprove, or modify a community solar garden program.
 Any plan approved by the commission must: